ryceg/ha-virtual-heatpump/README.md

 4. Search for "Smarter Heat Pump" and follow the configuration steps

-## Scheduling with Automations
+## Scheduling

-The recommended way to schedule the heat pump is by using a Home Assistant `schedule` helper and automations.
-This approach allows for powerful and flexible scheduling, including conditional logic and dynamic target temperatures.
+The integration provides seamless integration with Home Assistant's `schedule` helper for flexible and powerful scheduling.
+The schedule acts as a simple pass-through mechanism that automatically applies attributes when the schedule is active.

 ### 1. Create a Schedule Helper